Most People Have Heard of the Dark Web. Almost Nobody Understands What It Actually Is.

 Introducing Dark Web: Inside the Hidden Internet — the real story, without the sensationalism

-The uncomfortable truth is that the dark web is still all of these things at once.
-The same technology that protects a dissident in Tehran protects a fentanyl dealer in Phoenix.
-That tension isn't a bug.
-It's the whole story.
+The uncomfortable truth is that the dark web is still all of these things at once, a multifaceted ecosystem where the same encrypted pathways serve diverse purposes.
+The technology that protects a dissident in Tehran from government monitoring also shields a fentanyl dealer in Phoenix from law enforcement raids, creating an ongoing ethical dilemma.
+That tension isn't a bug in the system; it's the whole story, woven into the fabric of the internet's evolution, where tools meant for good often intersect with bad actors in ways that challenge policymakers and users alike.

 "The reality is more complicated, more interesting, and more important than either the sensationalized headlines or the libertarian mythology suggest."